-If you are having trouble paying your premium on time, please contact Customer Care to see if we can direct you to programs that will help with your plan premium.
+If you are having trouble paying your Part D late enrollment penalty on time, please contact Customer Care to see if we can direct you to programs that will help with your penalty.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)